EswarReddyBoyi/Interactive-Quiz/README.md

-#  InQuiza - Interactive Quiz Web App
+#  InQuiza - Interactive Quiz

 An interactive full-stack quiz system where:
 -  Admins can create custom quizzes with questions, hints, images, and constraints.